AtemFontem/inst414-final-project-atem-benanzeafontem/README.md

     - Freight Analysis Framework (FAF)
     - NOAA Weather Data

-- This pipeline is modular — ETL, modeling, and visualization can be run independently.
+- This pipeline is modular; ETL, modeling, and visualization can be run independently

 ## Author
 Atem Benanzea-Fontem